 Dogs seldom have problems with teething, although they do tend to chew things during this period.
 It is advisable to supply them with synthetic bones for this purpose, or else some of your personal items might get recycled!
 By 8 months of age all the permanent teeth have appeared.

-So what is it that causes dental disease?
-It all boils down eventually to bacteria.
-When it comes to dental disease, because of the unique environment of the mouth, we measure bacteria counts in the billions (yes billions)!
+Dental disease is all about bacteria.
+Due to the unique environment of the mouth, we measure mouth bacteria counts in the billions (yes billions)!
 Bacteria that adhere to the enamel of teeth colonize and begin synthesizing molecules, the most important of which are carbohydrates.
 These carbohydrates are sticky and act as a glue to attract more molecules on the teeth, eventually forming plaque.
 As time goes on calcium carbonate deposits on the plaque, hardens, and then becomes calculus.
 This is the hard material deposited on teeth people sometimes call tartar.

 Tartar is made up of calcium salts, food debris, bacteria and other organic matter.
 It is orange to brownish in color and although soft when deposited, it quickly hardens.
 It collects primarily on the cheek (buccal) side of the premolars and molars, although it can occur in any tooth.